Liberal Party (Mexico): Anti-Clericalism

 José María Luis Mora one of the first Mexican advocates of disestablishment.

 Liberal efforts at disestablishing the Catholic Church began with the liberal presidency of Valentín Gómez Farías in 1834.
 The government shut down church schools, assumed the right to make clerical appointments to the church, and shut down monasteries.
 It was at this point that the government began proposing the nationalization of church lands as well.
 The Liberal governor of Mexico State, Lorenzo de Zavala would also carry out anti-clerical measures, including the suppression of monasteries.
 Conservative backlash led to the fall of the Gómez Farías administration.

 The issue of nationalizing church lands was brought up again in 1847 by Gómez Farías once more who had once again found himself in the presidency during the Mexican–American War.
 This time Gómez Farías urged the nationalization of church lands as a means of funding the war effort, but the efficacy and prudence of such a measure was questioned by Conservatives, even by moderate liberals.
 There were clashes in the cabinet over the matter, and another Conservative revolt known as the Revolt of the Polkos once again toppled Gómez Farías.

 A final and ill-fated Conservative effort to fight back against the anti-clerical measures of the Liberal Party took place during the pivotal La Reforma period which was inaugurated by the Plan of Ayutla that brought the liberal Juan Alvarez to power.
 This time it was not only the nationalization of church lands, but the question of religious freedom, and the jurisdiction of canon law over clergy that was brought to fore during the discussions regarding the drafting of the Constitution of 1857.
 Church properties not related to religious functions were nationalized, priests remained under the jurisdiction of canon law only in non-civil cases, and for the first time a Mexican Constitution did not declare Catholicism as the state religion.

-Conservative backlash would trigger the Reform War, and it was during the war that the liberal president Benito Juarez went much further than the earlier reform measures by nationalizing all the remaining church properties in order to fund the war effort.
+Conservative backlash would trigger the Reform War, and it was during the war that the liberal president Benito Juárez went much further than the earlier reform measures by nationalizing all the remaining church properties in order to fund the war effort.
 The Conservatives would eventually lose the war in 1860, and the liberal measures remained entrenched.